User registration

 OpenPinCreationEvent | Fired after starting the create PIN flow |

-ClosePinCreationEvent | Fired after supplying a valid PIN for the registration and the PIN has been registered. |
+ClosePinCreationEvent | Fired after supplying a valid PIN for the registration and the PIN is registered. |

 PinNotAllowedEvent | Fired when a PIN is given that does not conform to the set PIN policy on the IDAAS-core. |